vishalkokane264/Apache-Kafka/README.md

 # Apache-Kafka
-Tasks done using Apache kafka
-extract it to get directory structure of project
+Tasks done using Apache kafka: extract it to get directory structure of project before work.